— M.A. History, The University of Texas at Austin

 My dissertation “Ethiopian Royal Vassals: free black itinerancy in the Iberian Atlantic (1500-1640),” examines circulations of knowledge about African Christianity within the Iberian Atlantic between 1509 and 1640.
 In the sixteenth century, hundreds of free Afro-Iberians, some of them first generation Africans, acquired royal permits to travel to the New World as Old Christians.
 I argue that the idea of “Ethiopia” allowed crown bureaucrats, free blacks, and slaves to agree that Africans were entitled to claim an “Old” Christian status.
 I explore how itinerant free blacks who travelled between Iberian port cities served as cultural intermediaries, connecting urban black communities across the Atlantic and disseminating ideas about Christian Ethiopia.

-I have been awarded a Leverhulme Trust Study Abroad Studentship (two-year fellowship) and a a Social Science Research Council Mellon International Dissertation Research Fellowship (to be held concurrently with Leverhulme Trust in 2015) to complete archival research for my dissertation in Spain, Mexico, and Colombia.
-I have also received funding to complete dissertation research from the Renaissance Society of America Research Travel Grant, Conference for Latin American History James R. Scobie Memorial Award, W. M. Keck Foundation Fellowship at the Huntington Library, and various competitive grants and fellowships in the History Department, British Studies Program, John L. Warfield Center for African & African American Studies, and Tereza Lozano Institute of Latin American Studies at the University of Texas at Austin.
+I have received financial support from various sources to complete my dissertation research.
+Currently I hold a two year Study Abroad Studentship awarded by The Leverhulme Trust and a one year Andrew W. Mellon International Dissertation Research Fellowship awarded by Social Science Research Council (held concurrently with Leverhulme Trust in 2015) to complete archival research for my dissertation in Spain, Mexico, and Colombia between 2015-2017.
+I have also received funding to complete dissertation research from the American Historical Association Albert J. Beveridge Grant, Renaissance Society of America Research Travel Grant, Conference for Latin American History James R. Scobie Memorial Award, W. M. Keck Foundation Fellowship at the Huntington Library, and various competitive grants and fellowships in the History Department, British Studies Program, John L. Warfield Center for African & African American Studies, and Tereza Lozano Institute of Latin American Studies at the University of Texas at Austin.